In this Article

 One of the key ingredients that is required by the human body to function and stay healthy is amino acids.
 Most of these acids are produced in the body itself, whereas a few others are required from external sources.
 Two of the necessary ones in that regard are L-carnitine and L-arginine.
 Both these acids are necessary for supporting a healthy reproductive system in both men and women.
 The presence of L-carnitine in males improves the motility of sperm and their shape.
 L-arginine, on the other hand, boosts the flow of blood to the ovarian region and the uterus in women.
 However, sometimes, too much L-arginine can hinder the successful retrieval of embryos or eggs during IVF.

 Only the rarest of the rare fertility supplements will be manufactured without a trace of antioxidants in them.
 If amino acids are the building blocks of the human body, the antioxidants are the maintenance personnel.
 Most supplements include Vitamin C as a core antioxidant, while a few others generally have melatonin, green tea, or ubiquinol in them.
-Ubiquinol can be termed as a primitive stage of CoQ10, affects the shape of sperm in males and the eggs in females.
+Ubiquinol, which can be termed as a primitive stage of CoQ10, increases sperm motility.
+It also affects the shape of sperm in males and eggs in females.
 Both of these work towards boosting fertility together.

 Vitamins are essential for our body; hence, all supplements contain vitamins without fail.
 Numerous vitamins ranging from the B-complex group to Vitamins C and E, and minerals like folate, zinc, magnesium, etc. are not only necessary for fertility but also for the development of the foetus.